 In Drake’s Kinesiology curriculum, labs are spent asking critical questions and figuring out creative solutions to authentic issues faced in today’s active society.
 At Drake, research is not a prescribed answer in a workbook, but a dynamic process that mirrors the cyclical nature of science: looking at what scientific data exists, asking a question, forming a hypothesis, establishing a method, collecting data, and sharing the results with the global community through posters, presentations, and publications.
-Many Drake students have published research in major scientific kinesiology journals—a rare and exciting opportunity for undergraduate students!

 The following are examples of research recently published by Drake Kinesiology students: